mudit06mah/Codejamv6-game/README.md

 ---

-## 🎨 Assets & Audio
+##  Assets & Audio
+All sprites were drawn by hand
 All visual and audio assets are stored in the assets/ directory

-Fallback placeholders are used if assets fail to load